-It’s really important that at this time of year you’re incorporating grains, and grounding vegetables into your diet to support your immune systems.
+It’s really important that at this time of year you’re incorporating grains and grounding vegetables into your diet to support your immune systems.
 I also like to think ‘rainbow’ every time I eat and this seems to tick that box!

 This is great either on it’s own or you can have it as a side with some meat or fish.

 I usually make enough for about 4-5 servings